 Propeller is ideal for the tech workplace, enabling maximum personalization while ensuring the space is active and supportive of collaboration.
 With the right data, all of this can be tuned to produce ideal results in tech, supporting software engineers while gently encouraging them to interact and collaborate as it fits into their goal-oriented workday.

-Check out Albert's article on The Pulse for more insights about building a dynamic workplace.
+Check out Unispace's Global Principal, Strategy Albert De Plazaola's articles in Commercial Construction & Renovation, FacilitiesNet, The Pulse, and INFORMS for more insights about building a dynamic workplace.